-But if there is a European league where the title race often comes second to the on-pitch entertainment and stadium atmospheres, it is this.
+If there's European league where the title race often comes second to the on-pitch entertainment and stadium atmospheres, it's this one.

 Below we have all the information on how to catch the action throughout the campaign, whether you want it on your TV, laptop, smartphone or tablet.
 So scroll down and enjoy one of the most exciting leagues in world football.

-Watch live Bundesliga matches from outside your country by using a VPN
+Watch a Bundesliga live stream from outside your country by using a VPN

 You can scroll down to find out how to access Bundesliga live streams in the UK and USA, but if you're trying to access the match from outside your country – if you're on holiday or working abroad, for example – this is still going to be a problem.
 Streams from abroad will be geo-blocked, meaning the service will know your location based on your IP address, and will automatically block your access – even if you’re a national of that country.